Last Updated on September 27, 2023 by Karl Thompson

 Sociological explanations for the long term decline in marriage include changing gender roles, the impact of feminism and female empowerment, economic factors such as the increasing cost of living and the individualisation associated with postmodernism.

-Overview of the trends in marriage in the UK
+The decline in marriage in the UK

 The above graph only shows the long term overall decline in marriage.
 Other trends include:

-- People are more likely to cohabit (although in most cases this is a step before marriage)
+- People are more likely to cohabit (although in most cases this is a step before marriage).

-- People are marrying later
+- People are marrying later.

 - The number of remarriages has increased.

-- Couples are less likely to marry in church
+- Couples are less likely to marry in church.

-- There is a greater diversity of marriages (greater ethnic diversity and civil partnerships)
+- There is a greater diversity of marriages (greater ethnic diversity and civil partnerships).